Skip to main content

 Burn

 Use the coin::burn function to destroy current tokens.
-The signature for the function is:

 The signature shows that only the TreasuryCap and coin object you want to burn are necessary inputs, returning the amount by which the supply was decreased (value of the coin).
 The function does not allow you to burn more coins than are available in the supply.